 Talent pipetting the sample on the center of the large bottom plate.

-Sample being analyzed for shape and consistency using dissecting scissors.
+Sample being analyzed for shape and consistency

 Lower the measuring head carrying the small plate via the software and observe the sample [1].
 If properly loaded on the bottom plate, the sample will make contact and be centered between the two plates [2].